Trump kicked off Colorado ballot in 14th Amendment case

 The high court has not ruled on the controversial clause, which prohibits the holding of “any office … under the United States” if a person engaged in insurrection after swearing to “support” the Constitution as “an officer of the United States.”

+It only adds to a Trump-related headache already at the high court, as the justices weigh whether to immediately take up the issue of Trump’s immunity from one of his criminal cases.

-The case is one of many seeking to block Trump from becoming president again.
+The Colorado 14th Amendment case is one of many seeking to block Trump from becoming president again.

 In Colorado, four Republican and two independent voters, backed by left-leaning group Citizens for Responsibility and Ethics in Washington, cited the provision in their lawsuit seeking to prevent another Trump term.